jprjr/luasodium/README.md

 ### Source

-Release tarballs are available, with the sources amalgamated into two C files - `core.c` and `ffi.c`.
+Release tarballs are available, they include pre-generated headers for the ffi modules.
+They also include amalgamated versions of the main `luasodium` module, in case you want something easy to integrate into your own build system.

 If you'd like to build from source, grab one of the release tarballs, and run `make`